Saturday, August 25, 2018

 Two years later, in 1990, a simple quirk of fate found me back in Sydney with credit card debt to repay after months of backpacking in Europe.
 At the time logic dictated that a Summer job earning Australian dollars would clear my New Zealand dollar debt faster than a job in New Zealand.
 I ultimately settled here and have never looked back.

 Compared to regional New Zealand, Sydney was an exciting and dynamic city.
-At the time Australia’s population had just passed 17 million people while Sydney, its largest city, has reached 3.5 million.
+At the time Australia’s population had just passed 17 million people while Sydney, its largest city, had reached 3.5 million.
 New Zealand’s entire population at the time was a mere 3.3 million.
 However, despite its size, I found it easy to drive around inner Sydney and a parking space could be found with relative ease in the CBD.
-In the decades that followed Australia’s population has grown in extraordinary leaps and bounds.
+Decades later Australia’s population has grown in extraordinary leaps and bounds.

 Last week the Australian Bureau of Statistics' official population counter ticked over 25 million.
 Greater Sydney’s population also passed the 5 million mark.
 It’s staggering to think that since I've arrived in Australia another 8 million people have joined me here.
 The largest single factor driving the increase is net migration.
 An astonishing 33% of the population were born overseas including more than half a million Kiwis.